 “God’s glory is the goal of all things, and his freedom and his sovereignty are essential to his deity.”

-Reformed theology, as I mean it, is a view of God and his way of working in the world that grows like a tree with lots of branches, out of a deep conviction that God’s glory is the goal of all things and his freedom and his sovereignty are essential to his deity and because he is free and sovereign and glorious, he doesn’t need to be served by anyone to meet his needs and, therefore, he is gloriously free to be gracious to us.
-That this it in a nutshell.
+Reformed theology, as I mean it, is a view of God and his way of working in the world that grows, like a tree with lots of branches, out of a deep conviction that God’s glory is the goal of all things and that his freedom and his sovereignty are essential to his deity.
+And, because he is free and sovereign and glorious, he doesn’t need to be served by anyone to meet his needs.
+Therefore, he is gloriously free to be gracious to us.
+That’s it in a nutshell.

-So nothing can stop him.
+Nothing can stop him.
 He is sovereign.
 Anything that looks like an obstacle in the way, if he lets it remain an obstacle, he is just permitting it.
 He could go over it any time he wanted and, therefore, he is sovereign over it.
-So he has no needs and, therefore, overflows in free grace to whom he pleases.
-Acts 17: God is not served by human hands as though he needed anything.
-He himself gives and gives and gives to all mankind life and breath and everything.
-God is a bountiful God, because he is not a needy God and he is not a needy God, because he is infinitely glorious and free and sovereign.
+So, he has no needs and therefore, he overflows in free grace to whom he pleases.
+Acts 17:25 says that God is not “served by human hands, as though he needed anything, since he himself gives” — and gives and gives — “to all mankind life and breath and everything.”
+God is a bountiful God, because he is not a needy God — and he is not a needy God because he is infinitely glorious and free and sovereign.

 Those are the roots of God’s action in creation and history.
 Which means that, when it comes to saving sinners — and here is where we get down to the nitty-gritty, just briefly — when it comes to saving sinners, God is free and sovereign in the way he does it.
 We are dead.
 I, John Piper, was dead in my trespasses and my sins.
 I was unable to change my life.
 I did not love God.
 I did not trust God.
 I did not want God.
 I found God boring.
 And, therefore, I was enslaved to my own sin.
 God was not beautiful and he wasn’t satisfying, and that is the condition of everybody until God moves.